 5. Protect and organize your data with vaults

 Items in 1Password are stored in vaults.
-Your family account includes a Shared vault for items everyone in your family needs, like your Wi-Fi password or Netflix login.
+Your family account includes a Shared vault for items that everyone in your family needs, such as your Wi-Fi password or Netflix login.

-Regardless of how you set up your vaults, thanks to 1Password’s robust security model, you can rest assured that your data will be kept private and secure, even in the unlikely event of a data breach.
+Regardless of how you set up your vaults, thanks to 1Password’s robust security model, you can rest assured that your data will be kept private and secure.

-Here are some examples of useful vault ideas our customers have shared with us that you might want to get started with to help you stay organized:
+Here are some examples of helpful vault ideas our customers have shared with us that you might want to get started with to help you stay organized:

-• School vault: You can include school portals, contact information for your child’s teacher, school calendars and extracurricular calendars, and more.
+School vault: You can include school portals, contact information for your child’s teacher, school details, extracurricular calendars, and more.

-• Medical vault: Keep sensitive data like medical records, vaccines and immunizations, contact information for your pediatrician, allergy lists, and medication lists.
+Medical vault: Store sensitive data, including medical records, vaccination and immunization records, contact information for your pediatrician, allergy lists, and medication lists.

-• Guest vault: You can add guests to 1Password, like babysitters and dog walkers.
-In a guest vault, you can store things you know will come in handy for them, like your door alarm code, instructions for child care, and emergency contacts like the phone number for your child’s school or your work phone number.
+Guest vault: You can add guests to 1Password, such as babysitters and dog walkers.
+In a guest vault, you can store items you know will come in handy for them, such as your door alarm code, childcare instructions, and emergency contacts like the phone number for your child’s school or your work phone number.

-• Emergency vault: You can keep a vault ready for any emergencies, like storing any important phone numbers, or temporarily sharing your credit card if your child forgot their lunch box and you want them to buy a healthy meal in the cafeteria.
+Emergency vault: You can keep a vault ready for any emergencies, like storing important phone numbers or temporarily sharing your credit card if your child needs it for school expenses.

 6. Share passwords with your family

-You can now start sharing passwords seamlessly across everyone’s devices regardless of what type they are.
-If you ever need to update a password the whole family uses, no need to let everyone know – the update will automatically sync to everyone who has access to it.
+You can now start sharing passwords seamlessly across everyone’s devices, regardless of what type they are.
+If you ever need to update a password the whole family uses, the update will automatically sync to everyone who has access to it.

 7. Save and autofill everything

 Now that you have your credentials saved in 1Password, you can start taking advantage of autofill.
-Automatically enter your logins and personal information like addresses and credit cards rather than manually typing the details into each field.
+Automatically enter your logins and personal information, such as addresses and credit card details, rather than manually typing them into each field.

-Plus, you can even choose default options, like a certain email address or payment card you always prefer to use, to automate things even further.
+Additionally, you can select default options, such as a preferred email address or payment card, to further automate tasks.

-• Decide where to store your Emergency Kits: Your Emergency Kit is a PDF document with your account details and a place to write your 1Password account password.
-There is no one right answer on where to store your kit, but options like a fire-resistant safe and an encrypted USB drive are good examples.
-We share more ideas in our blog, Where to store your 1Password Emergency Kit.
+- Decide where to store your Emergency Kit: Your Emergency Kit is a PDF document containing your account details and a space to record your 1Password account password.
+There is no one correct answer on where to store your kit, but options like a fire-resistant safe and an encrypted USB drive are good examples.
+We share more ideas in our blog: Where to store your 1Password Emergency Kit.

-• Have everyone create a recovery code: If you forget your password and lose your Emergency Kit with your Secret Key, you can use the recovery code you created to get back into 1Password.
-Once you’ve created your recovery code, as long as you all have access to the email addresses associated with your 1Password accounts, you can use the recovery code on 1Password.com any time to regain access to your accounts and create new sign-in details.
+- Have everyone create a recovery code: If you forget your password and lose your Emergency Kit with your Secret Key, you can use the recovery code you created to regain access to 1Password.
+Once you’ve created your recovery code, as long as you all have access to the email addresses associated with your 1Password accounts, you can use the recovery code on 1Password.com to regain access to your accounts and create new sign-in details.

 Enjoy a simplified life